neboduus/TrentoMobile/README.md

 Android Studio 2.3.3

 # Requirements
--Google Services v11
+---Google Services v11
--MinSdkVersion 15
+---MinSdkVersion 15
--TargetSdkVersion 25
+---TargetSdkVersion 25

 # Content
 The folder /Trento mobile contains all the files necessary in order to load the project in Android Studio,